Contact

 Our aim is to make Dunedin a more pleasant and safer place for walking, through advocacy and specific projects.

-Our first project was to respond to the DCC proposal for the exemption of parking bans on the footpath in certain narrow streets.
+Our first project was to submit a response to the DCC proposal for the exemption of parking bans on the footpath in certain narrow streets.

-(see our written submissions and an opinion piece published in the Otago Daily Times).
+(see our opinion piece published in the Otago Daily Times).

 We have also done a walking audit of the pedestrian space in the Octagon, which has turned into more of a pedestrian corridor, because of the explosion of bars and outdoor eating in that space.